-Between Oct 2016-May 2017, I decided to remember at least once a month that I also had an English blog and publish at least one post on Analytic Vision.
-Then from June 2017, I set the pace to 2 posts a month, as an average.
-Every month since then, except for May 2018, I steadily published an average of 2 articles every month.
-Then, since March 2021, I increased that to 3 posts every month.
-As a direct result, 2017 was the best year ever according to the statistics counting the number of views and visitors.
+Between Oct 2016-May and 2017, I decided to remember at least once a month that I also had an English blog and published at least one post on Analytic Vision.
+Then from June 2017, I set the pace to 2 posts a month as an average.
+Since then, except for May 2018, I have published an average of 2 articles every month.
+Then, since March 2021, I increased that to 3 posts monthly.
+As a direct result, 2017 was the best year, according to the statistics counting the number of views and visitors.
 Even though ever since there was a slight decrease, each year between 2016-2020 was higher in these terms rather than any of the previous years.

 Of course, before 2016, I had established some topics to write on this blog about.
 Some of them, I continued.
 Of most that I continued, about half the articles appeared before 2016, and the other half since then.
-There are about as many new topics that I have covered since 2016 as there were covered mostly before 2016.
-So this means that the mere change in topics was not at all responsible for the increase if we were to consider both the traffic directly from human beings and the one directed by the search engine bots.
+There are almost as many new topics that I have covered since 2016 as there were primarily covered before 2016.
+So this means that the mere change in cases was not responsible for the increase if we considered the traffic directly from human beings and the one directed by the search engine bots.

-This shows that even without changing anything else, constant, predictable practice makes a difference.
-Now, to say I had a publishing calendar for Analytic Vision in 2016 would be an overstatement, but I developed one in 2017 and then another one in 2021.
-Right now, I have 70+ posts planned for publishing until the end of 2023, at least 2 every month, with the possibility to add another one every month.
+This shows that constant, predictable practice makes a difference even without changing anything else.
+Now, to say I had a publishing calendar for Analytic Vision in 2016 would be an overstatement, but I developed one in 2017 and another in 2021.
+Right now, I have 70+ posts planned for publishing until the end of 2023, at least 2 every month, with the possibility of adding another one every month.

 So what now?

-If you’ve read this whole article, you might have caught some of my vision into being a professional blogger for more than a decade.
-Actually, also counting the publishing work I’ve done during high school and faculty, this month I’m also celebrating 20 years of publishing (more on that next week).
-Therefore, even though I’m not a world-famous author, you can easily notice how what I wrote here is merely the tip of the iceberg.
+If you’ve read this article, you might have caught some of my vision of being a professional blogger for over a decade.
+Actually, also counting the publishing work I’ve done during high school and faculty, I’m also celebrating 20 years of publishing (more on that next week).
+Therefore, even though I’m not a world-famous author, you can quickly notice how what I wrote here is merely the tip of the iceberg.
 You may explore the thematic content of this blog here.
-How else could I be of service to you, regarding your writing, publishing, or blogging?
-Contact me for a free breakthrough session in which we could talk about how what you plan to do in blogging/publishing fits your goals!
+How else could I be of service to you regarding your writing, publishing, or blogging?
+Contact me for a free breakthrough session to discuss how you plan to do in blogging/publishing fits your goals!

 If you haven’t subscribed yet, there is a field top right (Sign me Up! button) where you may input your e-mail address to get automatically notified whenever I publish a new post.
-Unless World War 3 comes, I Intend to keep publishing until I’m dead!
+Unless World War 3 comes, I intend to keep publishing until I die!
 Thank you for visiting this blog!
 I am waiting forward to your next visit!